 Financial damages include:

-- Medical expenses, including hospital stays, physicians, surgeries, medical equipment, physical therapy, etc.
+- Medical expenses, including emergency services, hospital stays, physicians, surgeries, medical equipment, physical therapy, counseling, etc.

 - Loss of income, including loss of future income and decreased earning potential

 - Ongoing medical and personal care for a permanent impairment or disability